mboilen/tgrgbox/README.md

 https://docs.microsoft.com/en-us/azure/virtual-machines/create-fqdn

 To give your VM a hostname.
 Then create an ALIAS record in your DNS provider that points to that name.
-Create the CNAME records as described above and you can use your DNS provider's API to handle ACME through Traefik.
+NGinx can then create the correct certificate

 ## Docker cheat sheet
 ```
 docker compose pull
-docker compose up -d --remove-orphans
+docker compose up -d --remove-orphans (add --force-recreate to force creation of containers so you don't have to worry about restarting containers)
 docker system prune -a --volumes
 ```